09.08.2019 Travel Insurance

 Saving money on tips:

 It is not customary in Japan to tip.
 Staff may chase you with ‘money you left behind’.

 If you are travelling with a few friends, this is the cheapest tourist accommodation in Japan.

 If sharing a dorm doesn’t appeal, try a capsule hotel.
 You get a tunnel space the size of a single bed to sleep in with a locker nearby for luggage.
 Bathrooms are still communal.
 Although capsule hotels are affordable, be aware, they are not a good choice if you are claustrophobic.

 Smoking in the street is frowned upon in Japan instead look out for the designated smoking areas.
 Some restaurants and bars still allow smoking, others have a smoking room or area.

 Although it may be a long way from traditional Irish food, Japanese food is delicious.
 Ramen and sushi are worth a try while you are there.

-9. Visit shrines and temples: take some time away from the rugby to visit some Japanese temples or shrines, many must be seen to be believed.
+Take some time away from the rugby to visit some Japanese temples or shrines, many must be seen to be believed.
 These opulent, peaceful places are a wonderful way to escape rugby fever for a short time.

-10. Speak quietly in public: this might be a challenging one for rugby fans on tour but officially it is rude to speak loudly or shout in public places.
+This might be a challenging one for rugby fans on tour but officially it is rude to speak loudly or shout in public places.
 We have a feeling some exceptions will be made during the rugby!